nicolehollant/sproj/meetings.md

 - finish and send to everyone!!!
 - give scores for pre-constructed sentences and then things that have gone through the model
 - for pre-constructed, go through gutenburg and pick most extreme sentences
+- passages from sat prep stuff so we know the answer?

+Email the irb folks

+- grab 20 sentences
+- run all through the model
+- give different things to 3 groups:
+  - group 1: 10 sentences unaltered, 10 altered
+  - group 2: flipped of above
+  - group 3: mix of both

+## For next week

+Write up more LDA stuff

+Get as much done as possible

+## Plans

+skype with stefan

+email irb folks about google forms